technancy/ruby-katas/katas/technancy/kata-1-readme.md

 There is an area of land covered by a grid of grass fields.
 10 fields x 10 fields.

 You and some friends want to plant a "wall" of fruiting trees from West to East / East to West.

 This will benefit local wildlife and boost the local food production's diversity and yeild.

-However you must first get permission from the field's land owners to convert a field into a food forest.
+However you must first get permission from the field's landowners to convert a field into a food forest.

 Some land owners will NOT give you permission to do this.